caterinaurban/Libra/README.md

 which regions are found to be biased, and which regions are instead excluded from the analysis due to budget constraints.

-The analysis of the running example from the OOPSLA paper can be run as follows (from within Tool's `src/tool/` folder):
+We also provided a toy network, to
+To test Tool, we also provided a toy network `/home/networks/example.py` and the relative  specification file `/home/specs/example.txt`.
+Run Tool as follows:

-     <path to env>/bin/tool tests/toy.txt tests/toy.py --domain boxes --lower 0.25 --upper 2
+    > tool specs/example.txt networks/example.py --domain boxes -- lower 0.25 --upper 2

-Another small example can be run as follows (again from within Tool's `src/tool/` folder):

-     <path to env>/bin/tool tests/example.txt tests/example.py --domain boxes --lower 0.015625 --upper 4

-The `tests/example.py` file represents a small neural network with three inputs representing two input features (one, represented by `x`, is continuous and one, represented by `y0` and `y1`, is categorical).
+The `/home/networks/example.py` file represents a small neural network with three inputs representing two input features (one, represented by `x`, is continuous and one, represented by `y0` and `y1`, is categorical).
-The specification `tests/example.txt` tells the analysis to consider the categorical feature sensitive to bias.
+The specification `/home/specs/example.txt` tells the analysis to consider the categorical feature sensitive to bias.
 In this case the analysis should be able to certify 23.4375% of the input space, find bias in 71.875% of the input space, and leave 4.6875% of the input space unanalyzed.
 Changing the domain to any of the other options should analyze the entire input space finding bias in 73.44797685362308% of it.